mit-submit/submit-users-guide/source/tutorials/tutorial_7.rst

                 More information can be found `here <https://code.visualstudio.com/Docs/editor/debugging#_launchjson-attributes>`_.

-9. Go back to the hello.f90 editor and create a breakpoint by doing the following:
+9. Go back to the hello.f90 editor ("View"->"Explorer" in top menu, then click on "hello.f90") and create a breakpoint by doing the following:

-    .. admonition:: |ShowMore|
-            :class: dropdown

-            From the top menu, select "View"->"Explorer", then click on "hello.f90"

     Left-Click to the left of line 4.
 This should create a red dot to the left of line 4.
 (This red dot should persist after you move your cursor away).